nknorg/encrypted-stream/README.md

 - Works with any encryption, authentication, or authenticated encryption algorithm or even arbitrary transformation.
-Only a cipher that implements encrypt/decrypt needs to be provided. `XSalsa20Poly1305Cipher` is provided as reference.
+Only a cipher that implements encrypt/decrypt needs to be provided.
+XSalsa20-Poly1305 and AES-GCM are provided as reference cipher.

 - The encrypted stream only adds a small constant memory overhead compared to the original stream.